beeware/beeware-theme/README.md

 # BeeWare Theme Templates

+**NOTE: This repository has been archived.
+It was used by Sphinx builds of BeeWare project documentation that had the shared documentation header (Briefacse 0.3.25, Toga 0.5.2, and Rubicon-ObjC 0.5.2).
+However, with the move to MkDocs for project documentation (completed October 2025) it is no longer required.**

 A collection of template files to override the [Furo Sphinx theme](https://github.com/pradyunsg/furo) with BeeWare header and sidebar branding.

 ## Usage